jmespath/jmespath.site/docs/specification.rst

 .. note::

   Slices in JMESPath have the same semantics as python slices.
+If you're familiar with python slices, you're familiar with JMESPath slices.

 Given a ``start``, ``stop``, and ``step`` value, the sub elements in an array are extracted as follows: